(As an Amazon Associate, I earn from qualifying purchases.)

 The Trop is going away, that is for sure.
 The rest is up in the air.
 The proposed stadium is probably just another dream project, like many other projects that have never happened here.

-However, clearing the land will increase its land value, allowing other developers to come in and hopefully build something useful there.
+However, clearing the land of asbestos-filled structures will increase its value, allowing other developers to come in and hopefully build something useful there.

-I’m betting that they will clear the land, then say, “Oops, did we promise a stadium?”
-And we will see a “For Sale/Lease” sign on the corner before we ever see a stadium.
+I’m betting they will clear the land, then say, “Oops, did we promise a stadium?”
+And we will see a “For Sale/Lease” sign on the corner before we see a stadium.

-Final Note: The hotel closed on April 2, 2024.
+Final Note: The resort closed on April 2, 2024.
 Demolition is scheduled for October.

 Just my thoughts, what are yours?